RIDS | Tygerberg Doctoral OfficePhD Supervision

 As a rule of thumb, two supervisors per student are ideal for lone-standing studies, whereas the allocation of up to four supervisors per student can be ideal where a cohort approach is taken.

 1. Every PhD supervisor should hold a doctoral degree.
 Detailed information about eligibility for PhD supervision is available in

-2. Along with clinical PhD students, every supervisor of clinical research towards a PhD, is expected to have active Good Clinical Practice certification.
+2. Along with clinical PhD students, every supervisor of clinical research towards a PhD, is expected to have active Good Clinical Practice (GCP) certification.

 3. Finally, all new doctoral supervisors in the FMHS are required to attend formal supervision training.
 The available options include the following:

 Academic environments report the proportional involvement of supervisors of a PhD project on SU databases and to the FMHS Committee for Postgraduate Research (CPR).
 The percentage contribution of both internal and external supervisors should be indicated at these junctures.
 The following mechanism should be used to capture the % division of supervision accurately, both for internal and external supervisors: An identity for the external supervisor should be created on SUN-id and in the process, the individual should be connected to the correct department where they are delivering supervision.
 The person is linked to the relevant student as usual, but the person is identified as “external” and found on the NAO/PAS search function using their US number (as created in SUN-id).
 This allows for both an accurate depiction of supervision workload and the correct flow of funds to the environment.
 (There is no detrimental impact on the subsidy portion allocated to departments.)

 An annual progress report is requested from the supervisors of returning doctoral students in October or early November every year.